Carpet: Oriental imports

 Oriental carpets began to appear in Europe after the Crusades in the 11th century, due to contact by Crusaders with Eastern traders.
 Until the mid-18th century they were mostly used on walls and tables.
-Except in royal or ecclesiastical settings they were considered too precious to cover the floor.
-Starting in the 13th century oriental carpets begin to appear in paintings (notably from Italy, Flanders, England, France, and the Netherlands).
+Except in royal or ecclesiastical settings, they were considered too precious to cover the floor.
+Starting in the 13th century, oriental carpets begin to appear in paintings (notably from Italy, Flanders, England, France, and the Netherlands).
 Carpets of Indo-Persian design were introduced to Europe via the Dutch, British, and French East India Companies of the 17th and 18th century and in the Polish–Lithuanian Commonwealth by Armenian merchants (Polish carpets or Polonaise carpets).

 Spain

 Although isolated instances of carpet production pre-date the Muslim invasion of Spain, the Hispano-Moresque examples are the earliest significant body of European-made carpets.
 Documentary evidence shows production beginning in Spain as early as the 10th century AD.
 The earliest extant Spanish carpet, the so-called Synagogue carpet in the Museum of Islamic Art, Berlin, is a unique survival dated to the 14th century.
-The earliest group of Hispano-Moresque carpets, Admiral carpets (also known as armorial carpets), has an all-over geometric, repeat pattern punctuated by blazons of noble, Christian Spanish families.
+The earliest group of Hispano-Moresque carpets, Admiral carpets (also known as armorial carpets), has an all-over geometric, repeat pattern punctuated by blazons of noble Christian Spanish families.
 The variety of this design was analyzed most thoroughly by May Beattie.
-Many of the 15th-century, Spanish carpets rely heavily on designs originally developed on the Anatolian Peninsula.
+Many of the 15th century Spanish carpets rely heavily on designs originally developed on the Anatolian Peninsula.
 Carpet production continued after the Reconquest of Spain and eventual expulsion of the Muslim population in the 15th century.
-16th-century Renaissance Spanish carpet design is a derivative of silk textile design.
+Sixteenth century Renaissance Spanish carpet design is a derivative of silk textile design.
 Some of the most popular motifs are wreaths, acanthus leaves and pomegranates.

-During the Moorish (Muslim) period production took place in Alcaraz in the province of Albacete, as well as being recorded in other towns.
+During the Moorish (Muslim) period, production took place in Alcaraz in the province of Albacete, as well as being recorded in other towns.
 Carpet production after the Christian reconquest continued in Alcaraz while Cuenca, first recorded as a weaving centre in the 12th century, became increasingly important, and was dominant in the 17th and early 18th century.
-Carpets of completely different French based designs began to be woven in a royal workshop, the Royal Tapestry Factory (Real Fábrica de Tapices de Santa Bárbara) in Madrid in the 18th century.
+Carpets of completely different French-based designs began to be woven in a royal workshop, the Royal Tapestry Factory (Real Fábrica de Tapices de Santa Bárbara) in Madrid in the 18th century.
 Cuenca was closed down by the royal degree of Carlos IV in the late 18th century to stop it competing with the new workshop.
-Madrid continued as a weaving centre through to the 20th century, producing brightly coloured carpets most of whose designs are strongly influenced by French carpet design, and which are frequently signed (on occasions with the monogram MD; also sometimes with the name Stuyck) and dated in the outer stripe.
-After the Spanish civil war General Franco revived the carpet weaving industry in workshops named after him, weaving designs that are influenced by earlier Spanish carpets, usually in a very limited range of colours.
+Madrid continued as a weaving centre through to the 20th century, producing brightly coloured carpets, most of whose designs are strongly influenced by French carpet design, and which are frequently signed (on occasions with the monogram MD; also sometimes with the name Stuyck) and dated in the outer stripe.
+After the Spanish Civil War General Franco revived the carpet weaving industry in workshops named after him, weaving designs that are influenced by earlier Spanish carpets, usually in a very limited range of colours.